linzj/gen-trace/README.md

 The very first step.
 You need to identify which elfs want to trace, and where they are.
 Then run the script act_on_elf.sh.
 It accept at least 3 arguments.
 The first is the log file, which can be empty string like "".
-The second is the seconds pausing before code modification actully take action.
+The second is the seconds pausing before code modification actually take action.
 The third and so is the elfs you want to trace.
 An example is shown below:
 ```
 ./act_on_elf.sh "" 10 libBrowserShell_UC.so
 ```